 If people have a lot of leftover paint for a project, they'll sometimes either sell it for a pittance on a local Facebook or Craigslist group or list it on Freecycle to be given away.
 Pay attention to those groups in the months and weeks leading up to a potential paint job, and you may wind up with plenty of paint for very little cost.

-Paint commonly goes on sale from paint stores and hardware stores in the week or two prior to a three-day weekend, as that's when people often buy paint for projects over that long weekend.
+A paint commonly goes on sale from paint stores and hardware stores in a week or two prior to a three-day weekend, as that's when people often buy paint for projects over that long weekend.
 Even if you're not necessarily planning to paint over a long weekend, this is still a great time to buy cheap paint.

 If you do end up buying paint from a paint store or hardware store and have a wide selection to choose from, buy the higher quality paint.
 It's likely to require fewer coats to get the job done and will hold a vibrant color for longer, meaning you can get away with buying less paint now, and you can wait longer until that room needs to be repainted.